5ranger/issues/.github/ISSUE_TEMPLATE/feature-request.md

 Provide a brief overview of the issue, highlighting the main problems or areas for improvement.
 - [ ] List key problems or challenges related to the current situation.
 - [ ] Include as many bullet points as necessary to detail specific pain points.

 ---

+### Project*
+Specify which project is relevant to your suggestion
+- [ ] Provide the link to the relevant project or N/A

+---